-Many notable points of difference between consignment and sale are listed below:
+There are many notable points of difference between consignment and sale which are listed below:

 1. Parties involved

 - The parties involved in consignment are consignor and consignee.